Certified peer support specialist

 Peer Conference for 2019 will be held June 7, 2019.

-No training classes scheduled.
+No training currently scheduled.

 If you would like to apply for any of the training courses listed above, please download the new application and complete.
 We are no longer accepting the old certification form.
 Individuals who are currently employed may be given priority, however all are welcome to apply.
 You can mail, or email your completed application and related attachments to: